Johnjohnn/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML is the structure of the website , it adds the correct semantic elements to divide sections .

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+one  display inline stays on the same line  while display block takes the entire widht of the line . two on display inline paddings and margins are not respected .

 3. What are the 4 areas of the box model?

+content , padding , border and margin .

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+it allows multiple people to work on a project while keeping the original product safe , it keeps keeps organization and overall is faster and more efficient for other developers to contribute .

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.